-Si ngapore UK Australia USA - California USA - Arizona E١ vent reporting Of an - M A\ - In pr ny: Malfunction of the AV or ADS Incidents involving personal injury or property damage In case of an accident, data recorded 30 seconds before and 15 seconds after the incident at a recommended minimum frequency of 50 Hz Incident reporting: Any serious incident must be reported to the relevant road transport agency with relevant data in a form that can be easily read and interpreted by the agency Collisions - Bodily injury or damage to property - within 10 days after the collision Disengagements - annual report including total number of miles driven Time frame: Data must be provided within 24 hours of the incident A full re port including relevant data and information must be provided within seven days of the incident Other cases requiring reporting include: Near misses When a human takes back control of the vehicle When a public complaint is received regarding the performance of the vehicle Time frame: On a monthly basis If requested, within seven days Data recording in case of serious incidents: All information relevant to a "serious incident" and system performance must be collected and provided so that the circumstances of the event can be reconstructed Data could include: Identity of the vehicle operator at the time of the incident
+Singapore UK Australia USA - California USA - Arizona Event reporting Of any: - Malfunction of the AV or ADS. - Incidents involving personal injury or property damage.
+In case of an accident, data recorded 30 second before and 15 seconds after the incident at a recommended minimum frequency of 50 Hz.
+Incident reporting: Any serious incident must be reported to the relevant road transport agency with relevant data in a form that can be easily read and interpreted by the agency.
+Collisions- Bodily injury or damage to property-within 10 days after the collision.
+Disengagements-annual report including total number of miles driven.
+Time frame: - The data must be provided within 24 hours of the incident. - A full report including relevant data and information must be provided within 7 days of the incident.
+Other cases requiring reporting include: - Near misses - When a human takes back control of the vehicle - When a public complaint is received regarding the performance of the vehicle.
+Time frame: - On a monthly basis - If requested, within 7 days.
+Data recording in case of serious incidents: All information relevant to a "serious incident" and the performance of the system must be collected and provided so the circumstances of the event can be reconstructed.
+Data could include: - Identity of the vehicle operator at the time of the incident.